ZanderMate/workout-app/README.md

 5. To look at the stats for the last 7 days, click on the 'Fitness Tracker Dashboard' in the upper left hand corner of the page.
 There, you should be able to see a pie chart showing duration of workouts in minutes and a bar chart showing the pounds lifted.

 ![image](https://user-images.githubusercontent.com/54219054/73421801-aec3bd00-42ec-11ea-9dcf-e0158354979c.png)

+6. Should be able to see root page without being connected online due to the service worker.

 ## Demo